 Teams consist of 2-6 players!
 Groups larger than 6 players will be split up into smaller teams and started either at the same time or back-to-back right after each other.
 As a facility, we can accommodate groups of up to 40 people!
 How?
 We have 2 identical routes (A and B) that each can start a new team every 15 minutes.
 Groups of 2 or 3 may be combined at the discretion of Beat The Bomb staff.
 Groups of 4+ are guaranteed a private game

 BEAT THE BOMB is located at 247 Water Street, suite #106 (first floor past elevators back right) in DUMBO, Brooklyn, NY, 11201.
-It is just a few blocks from the York Street (F) Subway Stop in DUMBO, and a little longer of a walk but still close to the A/C at High Street, the 2/3 at Clark Street, and the 4/5 at Borough Hall.
-We are planning additional locations across the US in 2018.
+It is just a few blocks from the York Street (F) Subway Stop in DUMBO, and a little longer of a walk but still close to the A/C at High Street and the 2/3 at Clark Street.
+We are planning additional locations across the US in 2019.

-The price per player is $43.50.
-This includes all fees and taxes.
+The price per player is $44.95 + taxes and fees, Fridays - Sundays and is $39.95 + taxes and fees on Mondays - Thursdays.
 Reservations require a $1 refundable deposit per ticket and are 100% cancellable or changable 24 hours prior to the date and time of the reservation but not thereafter.

 Click the Book Now link on the front of our website.

 We’ve had teams from Etsy, Squarespace, Google, Viacom, MakeSpace, Spotify, Scottrade, Fanchest, Tough Mudder, 501Auctions.com, Citigroup, and many others, as well as charities such as ProjectArt, come out to Beat The Bomb.
 They’ve all had a great time!
 Please email firstname.lastname@example.org to make reservations for your corporate group.